Insular art

 The makers' intention

 The intention was not to illustrate a biblical episode.
 It was to create a page that disciplines attention before reading begins.
-That is why the design is so controlled: the cross anchors the eye, the interlace slows it down, and the repeated pattern turns looking into a deliberate act rather than a quick glance.
+The design is so controlled because the cross anchors the eye, the interlace slows it down, and the repeated pattern turns looking into a deliberate act rather than a quick glance.

 How the page guides the eye